A world of your own with Sydney’s Best Private Dining Rooms

 The Commons Local Eating House combines a serene atmosphere, with old-school jazz tunes, impeccable cocktails and a delicious menu to top it all off.
-Where else would be better for you to reunite with old friends, or get in touch with family.
 Their cosy private dining room will make you feel right at home, as you feast on a fresh and seasonal food from cheese and salads to handmade pastas and Black Angus sirloin.
-You can sit 10 to 16 people here, so it’s nice and intimate.
+You can sit 10 -16 people here, so it’s nice and intimate.
 Perfect for a birthday, hens party or small team event.

 The Commons Local Eating House & Downtown

 Open: Tues-Wed: 6pm–12am, Thurs:12pm-12am, Fri:12pm-1am, Sat: 8.30am-1am, Sun:8:30am-11pm

 Husband and wife team, chef Hamish Ingham and sommelier Rebecca Lines, are a match made in heaven at their venue Bar H. With interesting, food combining Japanese, Chinese and Australian elements, you’ll be in for a treat.
 Their private dining room is housed in their intimate wine cellar space and can seat 25 people for a sit down dinner.
 Plus, Bar H sits in a prime location with nearby bars including Tio’s Cerveceria, Wild Rover and Golden Age Bar & Cinema just a hop, skip and jump away.